SqueezeOnArch/soa-aur/README.md

 ./soa-install-lms.sh

+(this will take up to an hour depending on the performance of your machine)

+5) If you wish to install a custom kernel for added features (currently only for wandboard to support additional spdif rates):

+./soa-install-wand-kernel.sh

-(this will take upto an hour depending on the performance of your machine)
+(this will take up to an hour depending on the performance of your machine)

-5) try to connect to the device using a web browser to see the configuration interface
+6) try to connect to the device using a web browser to see the configuration interface

 [this initial version does not support configuration of network conectivity - please see arch documentation for this]